David Anderson: “Most people using our solution will be able to reduce the overhead of dependency management by about 85%.”

-- David, according to your studies, Dependency Management table is a next step after Triage Tables to identify the class of service of the ticket.
+David, according to your studies, a Dependency Management table is the next step after Triage Tables to identify the class of service of the ticket.
 How did you come up with this approach?

-Managing dependencies is a hang-up for lots of people.
-Because they have scheduled something, and it takes longer than they expected due to some dependency that caused the delay.
-And then they wish to have scheduled to start working on the task earlier.
-This happens sufficiently often, and it makes people quiet anxious, because they don`t want to look bad at work, but what they want is to make good quality decisions.
+Managing dependencies is a hang-up for lots of people, because they have scheduled something, and it takes longer than they expected due to some dependency that caused the delay.
+And then they wish they had scheduled to start working on the task earlier.
+This happens sufficiently often, and it makes people quite anxious, because they don`t want to look bad at work, but what they want is to make good quality decisions.
 They want to be seen as competent and to make decisions with confidence.
 Existing dependency management solutions use a lot of time and energy.
 They require a lot of analysis and often produce very fragile plans that don`t survive more than a few days because of uncertainty of unfolding events.
-So, we wanted to provide a better, a simpler, faster, and low-cost solution.
+So, we wanted to provide a better, a simpler, a faster, and low-cost solution.
 We knew there was a need, but there was also a challenge – it required yet another epiphany.

-However, I would be teaching this to large companies and large groups of 50 people and more (eDreams in Barcelona, for example) and they kept saying “but tell us about the dependency management”.
+However, I would be teaching this to large companies and large groups of 50 or more people (eDreams in Barcelona, for example) and they kept saying “but tell us about dependency management in Kanban”.
 It was clear that there was no faith in the idea that you allow the dependency management solution to occur as an emergent outcome of feedback in the organization.
 People wanted something more prescriptive, some tool they can use.
 But at that time, I didn’t know what it should be.
-I didn`t want to have a heavy weight solution or to copy something, that was already on the market.
-Something which many people felt was inadequate, expensive and with fragile outcomes – we needed something new.
+I didn`t want to have a heavy weight solution or to copy something that was already on the market.
+Something which many people felt was inadequate, expensive, and with fragile outcomes – we needed something new.
 It needed to be light-weight, easy to use, very tangible and prescriptive.
-And then I had another epiphany as those with Triage Tables and the Cost of Delay.
+Then I had another epiphany as those with Triage Tables and the Cost of Delay.

 For example, you are running an advertising agency and you`ve got a request to build a campaign for a client.
 That campaign may require some custom photography, perhaps casting models in a studio with some special equipment, etc. And all of that has to be arranged: you need a producer, someone to cast models, a photographer, his assistants, lightning and so on.
 Well, if you believe that client wants the custom photography as a part of a campaign, then you make reservations.
 However, you know, that dependencies exist, so you reserve it all in some optional sort of way, so that you`ve got some time to decide and you may change your mind later.

-So suddenly these two concepts came together, and I realized that we could codify that in a formal way as Classes of Reservation and Dynamic Reservation system.
+So, suddenly these two concepts came together, and I realized that we could codify that in a formal way as Classes of Reservation and Dynamic Reservation system.
 After this epiphany, I realized that I`ve already seen these examples.
-One of which was eDreams and their finance department and another was in an existing case study from a medical research company called Posit Science.
-And the third one appeared in a published case study from a consultant in Finland.
+One of which was eDreams and their finance department, another was in an existing case study from a medical research company called Posit Science, and the third one appeared in a published case study from a consultant in Finland.
 So, there was existing evidence of informal usage of Dynamic Reservation systems and all I had to do was to formalize it, so we could start teaching it and people could use the idea more broadly.

-If we look at a Kanban Maturity Model (KMM), lower maturity organizations really lack the capabilities to adequately manage dependencies.
+If we look at the Kanban Maturity Model (KMM), lower maturity organizations really lack the capabilities to adequately manage dependencies.
 They may try, but they don`t have the capability and it is more of something that just happens to them.
-The low maturity organizations by definition are very reactionary, they are not good at anticipation.
-Dependency management is a skill, the capability that start to emerge around Maturity Level 3.
+The low maturity organizations, by definition, are very reactionary, they are not good at anticipation.
+Dependency management is a skill, a capability that starts to emerge around Maturity Level 3.
 We might see awareness of dependency around Maturity Level 2 and then active management at Level 3.
 But it`s a Maturity Level 4 organization that becomes good and confident at Dependency Management.
 Using our Dependency Management solution is a fast track to ML 4.

-I think that the fact that so many organizations struggle with dependency management is an indication, that they are not ready and that they are low maturity.
-Since we developed KMM, we`ve come to understand that the vast majority of the market is Level 0 and 1, and most of the remain one is Level 2.
+I think that the fact that so many organizations struggle with dependency management is an indication that they are not ready and they are at a low maturity.
+Since we developed the KMM, we`ve come to understand that the vast majority of the market is Level 0 and 1, and most of the remaining ones are Level 2.
 But the best business benefits really kick in at Level 3 and 4.
 The things that people desire to be good at, like Dependency Management, need to be achieved at level 3 or 4.
 So our goal with KMM, Triage Tables, Dependency Management and the App has been to provide guidance, tools, capabilities to help organizations achieve Maturity Level 3 and 4 quickly, easily, predictably and with confidence.

-- What are the next steps in this part of studies?
+What are the next steps in this part of your studies?
 Any defined plans for the nearest future?

-Take a training at David J Anderson School of Management to learn more about advanced Kanban studies and how it can help your business or find your local trainer at Kanban University to start your Kanban journey.
+Attend training at the David J Anderson School of Management to learn more about advanced Kanban studies and how they can help your business, or find your local trainer at Kanban University to start your Kanban journey.